politiquices/SPARQL-endpoint/README.md

 This will start a container running fuseki-docker, mapping port 3030 on the host to port 3030 on the container, exposing a SPARQL endpoint.

-This process a while depending on the hardware, it first just build the image and copies the compressed TTL file(s) into the container, and then indexes those, building the TBD files and starts the fuseki-service